Overview of user event tracking with Promoted metrics

 • Depending on your use case, your logging flow might be different.
 You might log Users or Views from the client.

-• For web client instrumentation, we reuse the Snowplow JavaScript Tracker with our own custom schemas.
+• For web client instrumentation, Promoted reuses the Snowplow JavaScript Tracker with custom schemas.
 The Snowplow Tracker has useful features like batching events and saving events to local storage.
 Promoted hosts a web endpoint that accepts the Snowplow HTTP format.

 • For server-side events, we recommend calling our Promoted Metrics API directly since the spec is easier and Promoted provides an SDK.